 - Replace or remove all filters.

 Boats stored outdoors in places with freezing temperatures should be covered.
-While a detailed discussion about boat covering and types of covers is beyond this article, you should be aware there are multiple options.
+While a detailed discussion about boat coverings and types of covers is beyond the scope of this article, you should be aware that there are multiple options.

-Stagnant air and trapped moisture is a leading cause of mold and mildew growth over boats in the winter.
+Stagnant air and trapped moisture are the leading causes of mold and mildew growth on boats in the winter.

 - Make sure any boat covers have leak-proof ventilation and allow airflow.